ERIE CANALWAY TRAIL:

 Starting from Fort Herkimer Church in German Flatts; The paved trail starts next to a pavilion with picnic tables and a Porto-Potty.
 There is also an old section of the Erie Canal down near the canal.

-Note; Currently there is an unfinished gap in the trail between German Flatts & Little Falls east of here.
-The section from here to Lock 18 is scheduled for construction Spring 2019.
+Note; Currently there is an unfinished gap in the trail between Lock 18 & Little Falls east of here.
+This section is scheduled for completion in Fall 2020.

 Note; You may take a quick side trip from the MOVAC parking lot to check out an old train station.
 Follow a path out to the intersection of Routes 28 & 5S.
 Use the cross-light over Route 5S & E Main St and this will bring you to the old Mohawk Station.
 You'll also find an old caboose and freight car here.